jsphwllng/go-experiments/README.md

 	fmt.Println(joe.salary.basic)

 ```
-* maps are essentially dictionaries in python which is fine just iterating over them is a bit more tricky **maps are also unordered**
+* maps are essentially dictionaries in python which is fine just iterating over them is a bit more tricky **maps are also unordered** and black keys return `0` however we can get around this with the `ok` check

 ```go